Paul Widerman (photo by Steve Parker)

 25. Bob Bury (Calhoun HS) decisioned Don St. James (Rush-Henrietta HS), 8-2, for the 119 pound title in 1978.
 Bury (32-0,115-3) was a four-time state placer (4-1-1-1) and a three-time champion.
 He later would wrestle at Penn State University and St. James was national Greco-Roman champion.

-24. Peter Yozzo (Sayville HS) defeated Tim Ferrante (New Paltz HS),18-1, at 132 pounds in 1983.
-Yozzo was a national high school freestyle champion, a three-time All-American (3-2-1) and won the NCAA title for Lehigh University in 1987 with a stunning fall in the 142-pound final.
+24. Peter Yozzo (Sayville HS) defeated Tim Ferrante (New Paltz HS),18-6, at 132, and earned his 100th victory in 1983.
+Yozzo was a National HS freestyle champion, a three-time All-American (3-2-1) and won the NCAA title for Lehigh University in 1987 with a stunning fall in the 142-pound final.

 23. Steve Hunte (Bellmore-Kennedy HS) decision John Janiak (North Syracuse HS),10-5, at 138 pounds at the Utica in1973.
 Hunte edged Frank DeAngelis (Spencerport HS),16-9, in the semifinals and was a two-time state king.
 Hunte would later star at Iowa where he won two Big Ten titles and Janiak was NCAA runner-up for Syracuse at 158 pounds in 1975.

 22. Al Palacio (Long Beach HS) decisioned Brian Keyes (Port Jervis HS), 6-0, for the 105-pound title in 1981.
 Palacio was a four-time state placer (3-1-1-1), a three-time state champion and won the MOW Award in 1981.
 Palacio was an NCAA finalist for North Carolina at 118 pounds in 1986.